geoknoesis/spatialwebnode/docs/getting-started/README.md

 # Getting Started with hstpd

 Welcome to hstpd!
-This guide will help you get up and running with the HSTP (Hypermedia Spatial Transport Protocol) daemon.
+This guide will help you get up and running with the HSTP (Hypermedia Spatial Transport Protocol) daemon, developed by [Geoknoesis LLC](https://www.geoknoesis.com).

 ## Prerequisites